caktus/guidebook/source/margarita/upgrading.rst

 And of course that worked!
 If not, let us know so we can help.

 Keep a close eye on your logs (especially the supervisord ones).
-If you see celery having difficulty connection to RabbitMQ, see the :ref:`Troubleshooting <troubleshooting>` section below.
+If you see celery having difficulty connecting to RabbitMQ, see the :ref:`Troubleshooting <troubleshooting>` section below.

 .. _encrypt-secrets: